 Heading for Change focuses on the intersection between gender and climate.
 It addresses the fact that gender inequalities have an impact on climate outcomes, and vice versa.
 It primarily invests in portfolio companies that are at the forefront of solutions that are climate and gender smart.
 This is where fund managers use a gender lens framework to approach its investments, driving capital to women who are the agents of change.

-The funds we invest in must first focus on climate solutions, and within his, integrate gender considerations.
+The funds we invest in must first focus on climate solutions, and within this, integrate gender considerations.
 The gender lens extends across the entire value chain, from the level of leadership in a business to suppliers and consumers across the value chain.
 For example, this could include investing in companies that have a gender and diverse representation in leadership roles, board levels or investment committees to products and services a portfolio company is building out to support climate refugees.

 We ask questions such as ‘how are they walking the talk in terms of gender and diversity?
 How are they thinking about gender as an analytical tool?’
 Co-investing is a large part of our business model, which forms a shared community model where others can learn and make a collective impact.